It’s not apple season until a pie has been made. That or a crisp. But I’ve already made two of those so pie it is!

 - 4 Tbsp cold butter (non-dairy for vegan // or sub olive oil)

-Use the rolling pin to roll it up and lay it gently over a 10-inch cast iron skillet or pie baking dish and gently form it to the edges with your fingers.
-It should extend to the top of the pan but you don't have to crimp the edges or anything - we're going for rustic.
+- Use the rolling pin to roll it up and lay it gently over a 10-inch cast iron skillet or standard 9-inch pie baking dish and gently form it to the edges with your fingers.
+It should extend to the top of the pan but you don't have to crimp the edges or anything – we're going for rustic.
 Refrigerate until you're ready to add the apples.

-For the topping: In the same bowl, add the crumble topping ingredients and mix with fingers or a pastry cutter until crumbly.
+- For the topping: In the same bowl, add the crumble topping ingredients and mix with fingers or a pastry cutter until crumbly.
 Then pour it over the pie, spreading it evenly to coat.
-Bake at 400 for 35-45 minutes, or until the pie is warm and bubbly and the top is golden brown.
-If you notice the crumble top getting too brown, simply top it with foil.
+Bake at 400 for ~45 minutes, or until the pie is warm and bubbly and the top is golden brown.
+If you notice the crumble top getting too brown, simply top it with foil and continue baking until the apples are tender.

 *If you’re not into the crumble top, simply double the crust recipe and lay the other half on top!